joaopedro17/joaopedro17/README.md

 My name is João Pedro.
 I'm a computer science student, tech lover and gearhead.

-I've always liked code but never studied nothing too deep on that subject, now i'm trying to do my firsts projects.
+I've always liked to code but never studied nothing too deep on that subject, now i'm trying to do my firsts projects.

-On my free time i'm probably lookin into cars, motorsports or new things on the tech world
+On my free time i'm probably looking into cars, motorsports or new things on the tech world